Lake Vermilion

 The Minnesota DNR ranks Lake Vermilion as the fifth largest lake by surface area for bodies of water entirely within Minnesota borders.
 The surface area of Lake Vermilion is 39271 acre and has a maximum depth of 76 ft.
-It is located within the southernmost section of the Canadian Shield, and contains over 365 islands.
+It is located within the southernmost section of the Canadian Shield, and contains more than 365 islands.

 Some fish consumption guideline restrictions have, from time-to-time, been placed on some of the lake's fish due to mercury contamination.
 Consumption of Northern pike and walleye over 15 inches should not exceed twice a week, however vacation fishing consumption is unlimited.

 In 2007, Governor Tim Pawlenty announced the state was negotiating the purchase from U.S. Steel of a large area of land on the southeastern shore of the lake for a proposed new Minnesota state park.
-The sale of the land at a cost of $18m was finalized in June 2010.
+The sale of the land at a cost of $18 million was finalized in June 2010.
 Once the land was acquired, a new park was created, which included the purchased parcel and the existing Soudan Underground Mine State Park.
 The new park is called Lake Vermilion-Soudan Underground Mine State Park.

 The Bois Forte Band of Chippewa has a small reservation on the lake, upon which is located Fortune Bay Resort and Casino.

 The Stuntz Bay Boathouse Historic District was constructed in the first half of the 20th century by employees of the adjacent Soudan Iron Mine on the shores of the lake.